Why Grief Can Make You Feel Alone, Even When You’re Not

 3. Grief changes how you connect.

-4. You’re carrying invisible weight.
+4. You are carrying invisible weight.

 What Loneliness in Grief Is Really Asking For

 Sometimes, the most healing kind of connection is one that asks nothing of you.
+Grief does not always want advice or conversation.
+It often just wants permission to exist as it is.

 How to Gently Reconnect After Loss